 The storage of linens, in lovely spring colors, in a closet, as in this picture from http://marthastewart.com are given an extra touch of organizational elegance by the placement of the beautiful brass labels on the front of each custom shelf, making it easy for you or your housekeeper to see where to place each set of sheets.

-Our favorite resource for these solid brass labels { beware, though, the polishing needed on occasion! } is Van Dyke, because of the way they’ve covered the screws and their shape.
-You can buy them, if you like them, too, by clicking here.
+My favorite resource for these solid brass labels { beware, though, the polishing needed on occasion! } is Van Dyke, because of the way they’ve covered the screws and their shape.
+You can buy them, if you’d like, by clicking here.
 Make sure to check the height of your shelves, though, before purchasing, them, to make sure they’ll fit!

 If the idea of polishing the brass labels on occasion makes you think twice, then clipping a printed note with a clothespin { as Martha Stewart has done below } onto the front of pretty, pale ivory, straw baskets, might be an easier and more manageable organizational solution for you.
 Three resources for straw storage baskets like these for your linen closets are Dallas headquartered, The Container Store, Garnet Hill and Hold Everything.